Inspection Response Records for Life Sciences

 The decision is closed.
 The reasoning may not be.

-Every authorization record sits on one of five rungs.
-Each answers one more question an FDA investigator can ask — only the top rung answers all five.
-Pull your last CAPA closure and find your rung.
-Most systems sit lower than they assume.
+That final link is judgment — the reasoning your quality system never captures.
+Every record of it sits on one of five rungs.
+Pull your last CAPA closure and find yours.
+Most sit lower than they assume.

 Fully reconstructable record